UniversalDependencies/docs/_en/dep/obl-unmarked.md

 Examples include:

-(i) a time or manner adverbial in a clause
+(i) a time, manner, or extent adverbial in a clause

 ~~~ sdparse
 Last night , I swam in the pool